 Not the Golden Rule.
 Although the Golden Rule of treating someone else as you want to be treated is a very good rule, for co-parenting, it is best to treat your co-parent how your co-parent wants to be treated.
 Maybe you want your co-parent to communicate when s/he picks-up the kids from school.
 But… maybe your co-parent doesn’t want that level of communication.
 It’s important to clearly communicate the level of communication you need and then listen to the level of communication your co-parent needs.
 It doesn’t have to be equal or the same.
 It needs to work for each person.
 For instance, if mom wants a text that the kids have been picked-up from swimming, but dad doesn’t want another text, then dad should text mom when he picks-up the kids and mom should refrain from texting dad when she picks-up the kids.
 This way, each party gets what they need.

 Ghosting and Bombing.
 If you and your co-parent have engaged in ghosting (i.e. ignoring and failing to respond to texts or calls) or bombing (i.e. repeated calls or texts), then you may need to find a good mediator to help you through the problem.
 Most likely, one person isn’t getting his/her needs met.
-The questions then become: (1) is the co-parent’s need a reasonable need?
-(2) what solutions exist that both parties can live with?
+The questions then become: (1) is the co-parent’s need a reasonable need? and (2) what solutions exist that both parties can live with?
 In short, don’t ghost your co-parent or bomb your co-parent.
-It isn’t effective and never once have I heard that either behavior solved the problem.
+It isn’t effective and has never once solved the problem.
 If you are experiencing this problem and you can’t communicate in a healthy way with your co-parent, it’s time to call the mediator.